Tech Tips

 September 16, 2015

-How to Deal with a Negative Review on Google Places
+How to Deal with a Negative Review on Google Business Profile

-Have you ever found a negative review on Google Places for your business?
-Naturally, you'll want it removed.
-If the review is spam or fraudulent, Google has a process for reviewing and removing it.
+Fund a negative review on Google Business Profile for your business?
+Naturally, if it's spam or fraudulent, you'll want it removed.
+Google does have a process for reviewing and removing it.

 “XYZ Corp is the worst!
 Terrible service!”

-A negative review has appeared on your Google Places listing.
+A negative review has appeared on your Google Business Profile listing (formerly known as Google My Business).
 What do you do?
-You can’t delete the review…are you stuck?
+You can’t delete the review...are you stuck?
 Will it stay there forever?

 Not really.
-You have options.
+You do have options.
 They depend on what kind of negative review it is.

 If the review is from a real customer with a complaint:

-If a real person is unsatisfied, your best practice is to respond to the review directly.
+If a real person is unsatisfied, your best practice is to respond to the review directly, within Google Business Profile.
 Ask the customer to contact you privately.
-If there’s been a legitimate issue, apologize and do your best to fix things.
+If a legitimate issue exists, apologize and do your best to fix things.
 Often, you can turn the experience into a positive one.
-Afterward, your Google Places listing shows everyone that you care about customers.
+Afterward, your response on the listing shows everyone that you care about customers.

 If the review is fraudulent (spam, a competitor posted it, it’s not relevant or illegal):

 This happens a lot.
-“Junk reviews” as we call them can show up for many reasons.
-Spam or sabotage attempts are unfortunately common.
+"Junk reviews" can show up for many reasons, such as sabotage attempts by a competitor, or plain old spam.

 If you do get a fraudulent review, you can report it to Google & ask them to remove it.
-Here’s how you do it.
+Here’s how you do that.

-1. Go to your business’ listing on Google Places.
+1. Go to your business’ listing on Google Business Profile.
 (Easiest way is to search for your business name on Google Maps.)

 2. Click the Reviews link on your business’ listing.
 It’s under the images in the top right box.
 For example, “1 review”.

 3. You should see a Reviews Window pop up.
-Put your mouse over the reviewer’s name.
+Position your mouse cursor over the reviewer’s name.
 Just below it on the right, you should see a gray flag appear.
 Click this flag.

 • This post contains hateful, violent, or inappropriate content